-Exposure to pesticides can be mitigated by practicing good work habits and adopting modern pesticide mix/load equipment (for example, closed-loading) that reduce potential exposure.
-Personal Protective Equipment (PPE) statements on pesticide labels provide the applicator with important information on protecting himself/herself.
+Exposure to pesticides can be mitigated by practicing good work habits and adopting modern pesticide mix/ load equipment (for example, closed-loading) that reduce potential exposure.
+Personal Protective Equipment (PPE) statements on pesticide labels provide the applicator with important personal protection information.

-- Provide adequate PPE for all employees who work with pesticides (including equipment technicians who service pesticide application equipment). - Ensure that PPE is sized appropriately for each person using it. - Make certain that PPE is appropriate for the chemicals used. - Ensure that PPE meets rigorous testing standards and is not just the least expensive. - Store PPE where it is easily accessible but not in the pesticide storage area. - Forbid employees who apply pesticides from wearing facility uniforms home where they may come into contact with children. - Provide laundering facilities or uniform service for employee uniforms.

-- The federal Occupational Safety and Health Administration (OSHA) requires employers to fit test workers who must wear tight-fitting respirators. - Meet requirements for OSHA 1910.134 Respiratory Protection Program.
+- Provide adequate PPE for all employees who work with pesticides (including equipment technicians who service pesticide application equipment). - Ensure that PPE is sized appropriately for each person using it. - Make certain that PPE is appropriate for the chemicals used. - Ensure that PPE meets rigorous testing standards and is not just the least expensive. - Store PPE where it is easily accessible but not in the pesticide storage area. - To mitigate exposure to the general public, forbid employees who apply pesticides from wearing facility uniforms offsite after pesticide application. - Provide laundering facilities or uniform service for employee uniforms. - The federal Occupational Safety and Health Administration (OSHA) requires employers to fit test workers who must wear tight-fitting respirators. - Meet requirements for OSHA 1910.134 Respiratory Protection Program.